Best Terrace Restaurants in Québec City and Around

 Open-Air Restaurants in the Old Port

 Several streets in the Old Port turn into terraces and allow visitors to live the unique experience of a huge open-air restaurant, where renowned chefs welcome them with their finest local products.
-The event La Grande Tablée takes place until the end of September, from Thursday to Sunday, on rue Saint-Paul, rue du Sault-au-Matelot and Place de la FAO.
+The event La Grande Tablée takes place until mid-September, from Thursday to Sunday, on rue Saint-Paul, rue du Sault-au-Matelot and Place de la FAO.